1024mb/fdroid_metadata_generator/README.md

 screenshots already exist they will be moved to a backup directory in `/repo/backup`.
 The deletion of the backup files is up to the user (you).

-If the provided paths for the corresponding option don't end in `metadata` or `repo` the program will terminate.
+If the provided paths for the corresponding option don't end with `metadata`, `repo` or `unsigned` the program will terminate.

 If `-m`/`--metadata-dir` is provided only the YML files present in the `/metadata` directory will be processed, if there are APK files in the `/repo` directory that don't have a YML file they will not be created.